Skip to main content

 • Breast Cancer Targets

-A project begins with completion of an Intake Form.
-Once received, a HTS staff will schedule a consultation to discuss the adaptation and implementation of the assay to the HTS facility.
+A project begins with a Project Request Form in iLab.
+Once received, an HTS staff will schedule a consultation to discuss the adaptation and implementation of the assay to the HTS facility.
 Typically, assays are validated manually by individual laboratories and evaluated to determine the level of automation and instrumentation needed for HTS services.
 Once the assay is validated with positive and negative controls and the robustness of the assay (Z-factor/Z’) is determined the assay is ready to be automated.
 During validation of the automation, manual steps are replaced systematically with instruments to ensure accuracy and precision/fidelity of the assay as observed in the manual process.
-For example, manual pipetting into a 384-well plate can be replaced with use of a Thermo Multidrop, which dispenses liquid into an entire plate evenly and accurately in seconds.
-Another example is the Velocity11 Bravo liquid handler, this device can aspirate liquid from an entire plate, wash it, and add a solution to a plate very precisely in a matter of minutes.
+For example, manual pipetting into a 384-well plate can be replaced with the use of a Thermo Multidrop, which dispenses liquid into an entire plate evenly and accurately in seconds.
+Another example is the Velocity11 Bravo liquid handler; this device can aspirate liquid from an entire plate, wash it, and add a solution to a plate precisely in a few minutes.
 After determining the sequence of events and instrumentation for the assay, a robotic sequence called a schedule is created to integrate these assay procedures into an automated fashion.

-Software determines the amount of time each sample will take during individual movements of the robot and the composite time for all samples to be assayed.
+The software determines the amount of time each sample will take during individual movements of the robot and the composite time for all samples to be assayed.
 Testing of the schedule begins with running the schedules for individual instruments, followed by testing of all instruments without reagents, and finally, testing of all instruments with water.
 Next, an experiment is run using all instruments and robotics integrated by the schedule with experimental controls.
-After the biological procedure and the instrumentation are validated, the assay is ready for compound screening.
+The assay is ready for compound screening after the biological procedure and the instrumentation are validated.
 The growing library available for screening includes over 160,000 compounds.

-A large number of data can be generated by HTS and our specialized HTS informatics staff can assist with custom-made software to help assimilate, analyze and reduce data to appropriate specifications for hit picking, follow-up analyses, and hit validation.
+HTS can generate a large number of data, and our specialized HTS informatics staff can assist with custom-made software to help assimilate, analyze, and reduce data to appropriate specifications for hit picking, follow-up analyses, and hit validation.

 COMPOUND SCREENING